fara-pug/fara-pug/index.md

 really rare and I can't quite judge which those are, so ..
 Please don't cry if you misapply!

-Curios can be found and some of the curios, and all of those that boost one of the 5 main stats are craftable.
-(Likely [after you have spent a fortune](#orga185d50) or two on the local madman.)
+Curios can be found and some of the curios, perhaps all of them are craftable once you've discovered or obtained their recipes.

 1. Never Craftable?